flybywiresim/aircraft/docs/a320-simvars.md

   - Bool
   - Indicates that the JavaScript part is ready

+- A32NX_IS_STATIONARY
+  - Bool
+  - Aircraft is stationary in relation to the speed of the first surface directly underneath it. (not moving on a carrier for example)

 - A32NX_START_STATE
   - Enum
   - Indicates the state in which MSFS started